 Oracle enables you to use the Oracle Database for the Federal Information Processing Standard (FIPS) standard for 140-2.

-You can configure Oracle Database for the Federal Information Processing Standard (FIPS), for the current standard, 140-2.
-FIPS is a U.S. government standard that defines security requirements for cryptographic modules.
+The Federal Information Processing Standard (FIPS) standard, 140-2, is a U.S. government standard that defines cryptographic module security requirements.

 The FIPS 140-2 cryptographic libraries are designed to protect data at rest and in transit over the network.